 - The Lost Lenore: Clara is this to Dandieu.

-- Mood Whiplash: Mainly the contrast between Dandieu's Happy Flashbacks and
+- Mood Whiplash: Mainly the contrast between Dandieu's Happy Flashbacks and the SS squad's atrocities against his family, and with his own Roaring Rampage of Revenge.

 - Rape and Revenge: The SS squad raped and killed Dandieu's wife.